maxdev1/ghost/README.md

 If you are looking for the previous kernel implementation (versions up to 0.5.6b), check the legacy branch out.

+## Documentation
+See the `documentation` folder.
+It contains information about the technical design as well as building instructions.

 ## Features
 * Pure micro-kernel
 * Multiprocessor- & multitasking support (SMP)